-The Administrative Law Judge recommended to the Board that Dr. Youssef's one year residency Program be accepted for purposes of Wisconsin Administrative Code DE 4.02, and the Dr. Youssef be issued a license.
-Based upon the modified Findings of Fact and Conclusions of Law, and upon the reasons set forth in the explanation of variance, that recommendation is rejected.
+The Administrative Law Judge recommended to the Board that the North Carolina Program be accepted for purposes of Wisconsin Administrative Code DE 4.02, and the Dr. Sultan be issued a license.
+Based upon the modified Findings of Fact and Conclusions of Law, and upon the reasons set forth in the explanation of variance, those recommendations are rejected.